postmanlabs/labs-docs/v6/postman/collection_runs/command_line_integration_with_newman.md

 ### Library

-Newman has been built as a library from the ground up so that it can be extended and used in various ways.
+Newman has been built as a library from the ground up.
+It can be extended and used in various ways.
 You can use it as follows in your Node.js code:

 ```javascript
 var newman = require('newman'); // require newman in your project